 The above information is based on the “ISO standard” Personal Auto Policy in force in most states at the time of publication and typical rental car agreements.
 Be aware that these contracts may vary from state to state and there may be statutory exceptions (e.g., the State of NY) that may govern.
 In addition, these provisions can change at any time, so it is important to review the laws and contracts in effect in your jurisdiction at any point in time.
 Due to the brevity of this article, we cannot analyze every possible loss exposure and exception to the general guidelines above.

 Contact Hummel Group for more information on purchasing a rental car damage waiver.

-Copyright 1999-2008 by Independent Insurance Agents & Brokers of America.
-All rights reserved.
+Copyright 1998-2008 by the Insurors of Tennessee and Independent Insurance Agents & Brokers of America.